-'If chances are good, some of the best investment decisions (a client makes) will outlive me,' she said.
+'If chances are good, some of the best investment decisions a client makes will outlive me,' she says.

 Consider what you are willing to spend

-He recommends that interested clients first work with a designer to better assess items they need – horticulture, outdoor furniture – and then assess what 'fun' items they can incorporate in with the remaining budget – bocce ball courts, outdoor kitchens, and the like.
+He recommends that interested clients first work with a designer to better assess items they need – horticulture, outdoor furniture – and then assess what fun items they can incorporate in with the remaining budget – bocce ball courts, outdoor kitchen ideas, and the like.

 Linda Greenberg agrees: 'A smaller space can be as expensive as a larger garden, because each one has so many moving parts, from the functional aspects like soil preparation, electrical grading, drainage and lighting.'

 How do I estimate the cost of landscaping?